mweststrate/react-next-2017-slides/src/12_async1.md

 ]]
 .timeline_bottom.appear[
 ```
-⏪ Rewind to start a1
+⏪ Rewind to before a1
 👇
 🦆
 ```
 .appear[
 ```

 ▶ Replay: a2 a3
              🖼          🖼